Experiential Kidepo Valley Park – Uganda – Top Things to do and See

 The Top Things to Do and See in Kidepo Valley Park – Africa’s Hidden Gem according to CNN – No other park like it in all of Africa – Africa like it was 50 some years ago – called a “Long Forgotten Eden” – a place you might imagine Africa would be like, but only better.

 Kidepo Valley National Park is one of those Out of the Ordinary places in East Africa it not all of Africa.
 Africa as you dreamed about, read about in an Ernest Hemingway account, or one of the Safari tales by Karen Blixen in her “Out of Africa” – this is unspoiled Africa, remote, untouched, unvisited, Africa without the crowds – a park with less than 10 new visitors a day, Experiential Africa at its best.

-Getting here is a bit tough, or expensive if you fly in, however what awaits you far outweighs the cost of a flight or the long journey to the Long Forgotten Eden.
+Getting there is a bit tough, or expensive if you fly in, however, what awaits you far outweighs the cost of a flight or the long journey to the Long Forgotten Eden.

-Kidepo Valley Park – a Tapestry of rugged scenery, vibrant wildlife, Warrior Herdsmen Tribe, and the Ik people on remote Mount Morungole.
+Kidepo Valley Park – a Tapestry of rugged scenery, vibrant wildlife, Karamojong Warrior Herdsmen, and the Ik people on remote Mount Morungole.

 Kidepo Valley National Park – is a must visit for those that want to see Authentic, Raw, Untouched Afric3a without the crowds – there is no other Park like it in all of Africa.

 It is hard to get to – You either fly in, which is very expensive or you drive to the park.
-The drive takes a lot of time due to the distance from Kampala, the more scenic route from Sipi Falls to Kidepo Parks breaks up the journey.
+The drive (12-Hours) takes a lot of time due to the distance from Kampala.
+The more scenic route from Sipi Falls to Kidepo Parks breaks up the journey and you are driving through Karamoja which is quite interesting.

 The lodging facilities are few, however, more are coming on-line as the popularity of the Park is on the increase plus the Apoka Rest Camp has been greatly improved to the delight of Budget Travelers.